maarten-vandeperre/developer-hub-documentation/README-InstallJenkins.md

 1. Apply [](gitops/minio/minio-deployment.yaml) to have Minio running on OpenShift.
 2. Create a service to the running pods by applying [](gitops/minio/minio-service.yaml).
 Both port 9000 (i.e., API port) and 9090 (i.e., web UI port) will be exposed.
-3. Now create 2 routes to access MinIO outside the OpenShift cluster (e.g., for testing purposes), by applying [](gitops/minio/minio-route.yaml). _(!!! notice that you will have to chance the base domain to match yours in the following routes.)_
+3. Now create 2 routes to access Minio outside the OpenShift cluster (e.g., for testing purposes), by applying [](gitops/minio/minio-route.yaml). _(!!! notice that you will have to chance the base domain to match yours in the following routes.)_
    1. The API route: https://minio-api-demo-project.apps.cluster-475kf.475kf.sandbox268.opentlc.com